cycle/orm/README.md

 Features:
 ---------
-- pure DataMapper, any data source
+- DataMapper, any data source
-- ORM with many-to-many, many-thought-many and polimorphic relations
+- ORM with many-to-many, many-thought-many and polymorphism relations
 - eager and lazy loading, auto joins, promises and proxies
 - runtime configuration with/without code-generation
 - single table inheritance